-You will probably feel a "pinch" when the needle is inserted.
-As soon as the medication is delivered, though, you should feel less discomfort.
-Sometimes the needle has to be inserted fairly deep to reach the nerve causing your problem.
-This can be temporarily uncomfortable, but it is important to hold still so that the needle is inserted correctly.
+You will probably feel a "pinch" when the doctor inserts the needle.
+However, as soon as the injection delivers the medication, you should feel less discomfort.
+Sometimes the doctor must insert the needle deep to reach the nerve causing your problem.
+This can be temporarily uncomfortable, but it is important to hold still so that the doctor can correctly insert the needle.

 If you require an injection close to a major nerve or bundle of nerves, such as the sciatic nerve, your doctor will tell you to speak up if you get a sudden jolt of pain.
 This means that the needle has come too close to the major nerve and will need to be retracted and re-positioned.
 This happens rarely, however, so it should not be a major concern.

 After the injection, you will probably experience a sensation of pain relief in the area injected.
-This will typically last up to one or two weeks, or even permanently in some cases.
+This will typically last a few weeks to months, or even permanently in some cases.

 Who interprets the results and how do I get them?